cse110-fa21-group30/cse110-fa21-group30/admin/meetings/112921-standup.md

 - Went through progress on backend & Codacy issues

 ## Decisions Made
-- Everyone needs to complete the LettuceMeet so that the meeting time for this week can be decided
+- Everyone needs to complete the LettuceMeet so that the meeting time for this week can be decide